simonwep/nanopop/README.md

 <br>

-Index is an ultra-tiny positioning engine.
+Nanopop is an ultra-tiny positioning engine.
 Hold up, isn't there [PopperJS](https://github.com/popperjs/popper-core)?
 Yeah - and PopperJS is great!
 But there are tons of features that, in most cases, you just might not need.
 This library is less than a third of PopperJS.

 #### When should I use Nanopop and not PopperJS?